VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/volttron-central/volttron-central.rst

 VOLTTRON Central (VC)
 =====================

-The VC Agent is responsible for controlling multiple VOLTTRON instances through a single interfaces.
+The VC Agent is responsible for controlling multiple VOLTTRON instances through a single web interface.
 The VOLTTRON instances can be either local or remote.
 VC leverages an internal VOLTTRON web server providing a interface to our JSON-RPC based web API.
 Both the web api and the interface are served through the VC agent.